AlexsLemonade/scpca-downstream-analyses/processing-information.md

 ## Filtering low-quality cells

-The first step in the pipeline includes filtering and removal of low quality cells from each input library.
+The first step in the pipeline includes filtering and removal of low-quality cells from each input library.
-There are two different methods that can be implemented to perform filtering of low quality cells in the core analysis workflow, which include:
+There are two different methods that can be implemented to perform filtering of low-quality cells in the core analysis workflow, which include:

 1. `miQC` - This is the recommended filtering method, which employs [`miQC`](https://bioconductor.org/packages/release/bioc/html/miQC.html), a package that predicts low-quality cells by jointly modeling proportion of reads belonging to mitochondrial genes and number of unique genes detected.
 If using the `miQC` option for filtering, cells above the maximum probability of a cell being compromised as calculated by `miQC` are removed.